 Let’s look at their revenue number for the next ten years (Company A is in blue, Company B in red):

-Even though Company A (blue) generates twice as less revenue per year than Company B (red), its total revenue is almost identical after 5 years ($4,638 vs. $4,767).
+Even though Company A (blue) generates half as much revenue per year than Company B (red), its total revenue is almost identical after 5 years ($4,638 vs. $4,767).
 After that, Company B's growth stagnates while Company A keeps on growing.

 Company A can afford to spend more to acquire new customers and hire more team members which will, in turn, allow them to grow even more.